Abdalla-Abdi05/project-one/README.md

-- This is project 1 cs50 wb programming with paython and javascript
+- This is project 1 cs50 web programming with paython and javascript
 - YOUTUBE:https://youtu.be/YI02f4ueOpY